DAVIDTANEJA/seaborn/README.md

-#### seaborn is a library for making attractive and informative statistical graphics in python.
-All plots are created using some dataset in "1.seaborn.ipynb" file
+### seaborn is a library for making attractive and informative statistical graphics in python.
+All plots are created using some datasets in "1.seaborn.ipynb" file

 sns.barplot()
 sns.catplot()   # sns.factorplot()